 Sauté with veggie stock:

-- Add onions, garlic, sweet potatoes, celery, red pepper and ½ cup/125ml of vegetable stock to a pan.Bring to a simmer.Lower heat and place a lid on the pan.Cook for 10 minutes.Add a small splash of extra stock or water if necessary to avoid sticking.125 millilitre vegetable broth, 140 grams onion, 100 grams celery, 4 cloves garlic, 110 grams red bell pepper, 350 grams sweet potatoes
+- Add the onions, garlic, sweet potatoes, celery, red pepper and ½ cup/125ml of vegetable stock to a pan.Bring to a simmer.Lower the heat and place a lid over the pan.Cook for 10 minutes.Add a small splash of extra stock or water if necessary to avoid sticking.125 millilitre vegetable stock, 140 grams onion, 100 grams celery, 4 cloves garlic, 110 grams red bell pepper, 350 grams sweet potatoes

 To sauté with vegetable oil:

 - If using oil gently sauté the vegetables for about 10 minutes, over a low-medium heat, or until the sweet potato begins to soften.
 Stir frequently, but do not add a lid to the pan.
-If veggies begin to stick just loosen them up with a splash of water or stock.
+If the vegetables begin to stick just loosen them up with a splash of water or stock - add the garlic for the last few minutes of cooking.

 Continue preparing the casserole:

-- To the veggies add tomato paste, can of diced tomatoes, butter beans, smoky paprika, mixed herbs, onion powder, red wine vinegar, soya sauce, sugar, and ½ cup/125 ml of stock.
-Add a few pinches of salt and black pepper and give everything a good mix.Simmer for 3 minutes.1 tablespoon tomato puree, 1 can diced tomatoes, 1 can butter beans, 2 teaspoons red wine vinegar, 1 tablespoon soy sauce, 1 teaspoon onion powder, 2 teaspoon smoky paprika, ½ teaspoon granulated sugar, 1 teaspoon dried mixed herbs, 125 millilitre vegetable broth
+- To the pan add tomato puree, the can of diced tomatoes, butterbeans, smoked paprika, mixed herbs, onion powder, red wine vinegar, soya sauce, sugar, and ½ cup/125 ml of stock.
+Add a few pinches of salt and black pepper and give everything a good mix.Simmer for 3 minutes.1 tablespoon tomato puree, 1 can diced tomatoes, 1 can butterbeans [lima beans], 2 teaspoons red wine vinegar, 1 tablespoon soy sauce, 1 teaspoon onion powder, 2 teaspoon smoky paprika, ½ teaspoon granulated sugar, 1 teaspoon dried mixed herbs, 125 millilitre vegetable stock

 - Scoop the vegetable mixture into your casserole dish.